 If you need a more complex solution, Square’s POS integrates beautifully with Stitch Labs, Shopventory and DEAR to manage inventory across multiple channels.
 Or work with a developer to create a custom inventory management software solution with the Square Items API.

 Tips for businesses who make their own products

 Some businesses own their whole supply chain — such as a producer and seller of handmade messenger bags.

-Rather than sourcing finished products from other vendors, these businesses source raw materials, which are then turned into items to sell.
+Rather than sourcing finished products from a vendor, these businesses source raw materials from a supplier, which are then turned into items to sell.
 Inventory for these kinds of businesses usually consists of three categories:

 - Work-in-progress pieces